pingswept/dev-log/2019-04-esp8266-tufts-wireless.markdown

         // Make sure you set the speed in the serial monitor's menu to "115200 baud".
     }

+### Register the MAC address with the Tufts_Wireless access points ###

+Go to http://hostreg.net.tufts.edu/, log in with your UTLN and password, and add a device with the MAC address you got out of your ESP8266.

+### Wait 5 minutes. ###

+It takes a few minutes for the list of MACs allowed on the network to update across all the access points.

 ### Test connection to Tuft_Wireless ###

     /*